 Remote work, however, introduces an extra level of compliance complexity for banks.
 Organizations have had to adapt quickly to evolving restrictions and revise internal company processes and procedures to include remote work.
 Making work-from-home a permanent option will likely require a is full policy review, particularly with regard to safeguarding sensitive information away from the office.

 In Europe, banking compliance includes GDPR requirements.
-And the ICO has already issued guidance and security checklists on how organizations can better protect data remotely by identifying typical IT vulnerabilities.
+And the ICO issued guidance and security checklists on how organizations can better protect data remotely by identifying typical IT vulnerabilities.

 Conduct and ethics also must be considered.
 Reduced oversight when employees are working remotely can lead to increased levels of noncompliance.
 Review your current policies to ensure there are clear attestations, certifications, and training processes in place around remote working.